 The book introduces you to:

-Python, pandas, OpenPyXL, XlsxWriter, pyxlsb, xlrd, xlwt, xlutils and xlwings as well as Jupyter notebooks and Visual Studio Code.
-Available in English, French, Chinese (Traditional and Simplified), Serbian, and Polish.
+Python, pandas, OpenPyXL, XlsxWriter, pyxlsb, xlrd, xlwt, xlutils, and xlwings as well as Jupyter notebooks and Visual Studio Code.
+It is available in English, French, Trad.
+Chinese, Simpl.
+Chinese, Korean, Serbian, Polish, and German.

 You're in good company

 Leverage Python's scientific stack for interactive data analysis using Jupyter Notebooks, NumPy, Pandas, scikit-learn etc. Or use xlwings to automate Excel reports with Python (Windows & Mac).

 Write Excel tools with Python instead of VBA and call your code directly from within Excel, e.g. via a button on the sheet.
 This also works great for prototyping web apps (Windows & Mac).

 Write (array) UDFs in a breeze by taking advantage of all the functionality already available in libraries like NumPy and Pandas.
 Since v0.10, dynamic array formulas are supported (Windows only).